shravanirakala/Adidas-Scraper/adidas-scraper/README.md

-#  Adidas Scaper - Adidas Discount Notifier
+#  Adidas Scraper - Adidas Discount Notifier

 This project will help track great deals on Adidas and notifies you of discounted products when available based on your preferences.